lethal-lisa/Nightcrawler/doc/nstspecs.md

 - uint32          : Address where the list of item names begins.
 - uint32          : Address of the initial scene of the game.
 This value must be specified.

+## NSC Node Layout
+These are Scene nodes, which mostly wrap the MOV, LOK, TLK, and USE nodes.
+They also contain a GET mask, which is OR'd with the game's item flags.

+- byte (char) [4] : Magic "NSC".
+- uint32          : Address of the scene's MOV node (must not be zero).
+- uint32          : Address of the scene's LOK node (must not be zero).
+- uint16          : Mask of items to OR with the game's item flags when GET is run.
+- uint32          : Address of the scene's TLK node (optional, zero if none).
+- uint32          : Address of the scene's USE node (optional, zero if none).